subquery/subql/packages/cli/README.md

 ## `subql validate`

-check a folder or github repo is a validate subquery project
+Check a folder or github repo is a validate subquery project

 ```
 USAGE